katzenjens/wbsg1/README.md

 This repository contains the reverse-engineered serial protocol for the **BG7TBL WB-SG1-8G** (1Hz - 8GHz) wideband signal generator.
 Since official documentation is scarce, this community-driven guide aims to help developers and radio amateurs automate their devices.

+If anyone has more findings, please forward them to me.
+I will add them.

 🔌 Connection Settings
 ----------------------